Raphaël Liégeois: Academic career

 As a post-doctoral researcher at the National University of Singapore, from 2015 to 2017, Liégeois searched for neuroimaging markers of neurodegenerative diseases.
 He worked on models of brain function as a post-doctoral research fellow at the École Polytechnique Fédérale de Lausanne in Switzerland from 2018 to 2021.
 In 2019, he conducted research as a visiting scholar at Stanford University, in California, United States.
 Starting in 2021, he has held the permanent position of Research and Teaching Fellow at the University of Geneva and the École Polytechnique Fédérale de Lausanne.
 In the position, he has taught neuroengineering and statistics alongside his research.

 Astronaut career

 Liégeois was one of five career astronauts of the European Astronaut Corps chosen as part of the 2022 selection of astronauts.
 He will have the opportunity to become Belgium's third person in space, following astronauts Dirk Frimout and Frank De Winne.
 Shortly before Christmas in the next month, he was received by King Philippe of Belgium at the Castle of Laeken, and he met with prime minister Alexander De Croo, Dirk Frimout and Frank De Winne, and businesspeople in the space industry.

 Liégeois completed ESA's Basic Training curriculum at the European Astronaut Centre, and graduated alongside his classmates from "The Hoppers" group on the 22nd of April 2024.
-On the 22nd of May 2024, Liégeois was announced to be the second in his class to fly a mission to the ISS, estimated to launch in the autumn of 2026.
+On the 22nd of May 2024, Liégeois was announced to be the second in his class to fly a mission to the ISS, presumably SpaceX Crew-14, estimated to launch in the autumn of 2026.